benoitkugler/textlayout/README.md

 ## Licensing

 This module is a derivative work of severals libraries.
-As such, it is licensed under the more restrictive license among the original implementations : the GNU Lesser GPL.
+As such, it is licensed under the less permissive license among the original implementations : the GNU Lesser GPL.
 The original licenses may be found in each package.